0xCyberBerserker/AbuseIPdbSCAN/README.md

 ![imgRepo/AbuseFiglet.png](imgRepo/AbuseFiglet.png)

-# AbuseIPDB Scanner with a better JSON looking
+# AbuseIPDB Scanner with a far better JSON looking and Automatic Screenshots by IP!
 So a friend of mine @Rafael and I were looking to make this thing even better because I use it every day work.

 Originally written by Mikebanks